 2) Form for Customers to Let them Send the Offer #

-How to Install ‘Offer your Product Price’ Feature on your WooCommerce? #
+How to Install the ‘Offer your Price’ Feature on your WooCommerce? #

 - Go to your WordPress administration dashboard using relevant login credentials.

-- Click on the Booster tab to enter Booster settings.
+- Click on the Booster menu to enter Booster settings.

-- Look or search for the term ‘Offer your Price’ on the present screen.
+- Search for the plugin ‘Offer your Price’ in the Prices & Currencies

 - Save changes.